 Seeking Community Members to Join the Community, Diversity, and Equity Strategy Area of the Police Treatment and Community Collaborative

 We are seeking community members to join our Community, Diversity, and Equity Strategy Area (work group).
-Work group members can play a key role in shaping the PTAC collaborative and in promoting strategies for pre-arrest diversion that prioritization community engagement, diversity, and equity.
+Work group members can play a key role in shaping PTACC and in promoting strategies for pre-arrest diversion that prioritization community engagement, diversity, and equity.
 Members are expected to attend a monthly telephone conference call and to work on tasks between calls for a couple hours a month.
 It’s a small commitment with a big impact!

 The role of this work group is to advance strategies that promote:

 - Meaningful and equitable engagement of community members in planning, implementation, oversight, and evaluation of pre-arrest diversion programs and in PTACC itself;

 - Equitable access to pre-arrest diversion programs so they reflect the demographics of people in the justice system;

 - Design and operation of diversion programs that equitably and respectfully serve marginalized populations;

 - Use of diversion programs to reduce racial, ethnic, and socioeconomic disparities in local justice systems; and